What’s your reason for waking up every morning?

 Do you have a hobby?
 Do you have something to commit yourself to every single day?

 It might be as simple as cooking a healthy meal.
 It could be a daily practice of yoga.
-Maybe, you love journaling.
+Maybe, you love keeping a journal.
 Maybe, you enjoy walking in nature.
-Whatever your hobby, you need to turn it into routine.
+Whatever your hobby, you first need to turn it into a routine.

 Take the example of the Japanese people we mentioned above: they found something they enjoyed doing, and they’ve been repeating that activity for many years of their lives — even after they retired from their work.

-Your ikigai may be focused around your career, but it may also be a pleasurable activity that you dedicate time and energy to.
+Your ikigai may be focused on your career, but it may also be a pleasurable activity that you dedicate time and energy.

 2. Make Sure It’s Useful To Others